htl-leo-club-embedded-iot/GoalFinder/doc/contribute.md

 7. When work starts, move it to `In Progress`.
 8. After implementation, move it to `Review` for verification.
 9. A reviewer verifies the fix; if accepted, move the issue to `Done`.

+### Labels

+Following custom labels can be applied to issues.
+A description of each label and when to use it is provided below:

+#### Bugs

+ - `bug` — Identified bug
+ - `bug-fix` — Bug fixing task
+ - `severe` — Severe bug
+ - `major` — Major bug
+ - `minor` — Minor bug

+Apply a severity label to each bug issue.

+#### Categories

+ - `cad` — Relates to the CAD design (housing, mounting, ...)
+ - `doc` — Relates to the internal / technical documentation
+ - `hardware` — Relates to the hardware
+ - `firmware` — Relates to the firmware
+ - `web-app` — Relates to the web access point of the GoalFinder device
+ - `pages` — Relates to the web page
+ - `pcb` — Relates to the PCB design
+ - `infrastructure` — Relates to the infrastructure

+Apply a category label to features and parent tasks

+#### Priority

+ - `p0` - `p4` — Priority from highest to lowest

+Apply a priority label to every non User Story / Feature (Request) issue

+#### Iterative Development

+ - `user-story` — User Story
+ - `feature-request` — Feature Request
+ - `feature` — Feature

+#### Other

+ - `enhancement` — Task not worthy of any other label
+ - `notice` — Notice - Not to be worked on
+ - `review` — Simple review task
+ - `task` — Task not categorized with any other label